PiaCarlos/Portfolio/README.md

 Folder: `Verge/`
 A large CRPG video game project developed in Unity by a team of 8 people.
 I was the team leader during the project.

-## Other Unity Games Developed in C#
-Folder: `C#_Unity/`
-Contains games that I developed personally and during school projects.

 ## C++ Projects
 Folder: `C++/`
 Contains C++ projects.
 Each project has its own repository.